niravmadariya/sharepay-api/README.md

 APIs are created in core PHP (No Language Libraries used).

+### Security
+Not Storing any user data in raw format

+Created custom crypto provider class to encerypt data and also using AES256 encryption for encrypting some data.

 ## The stack & building from source
 APIs are built upon PHP 7.1

 IIS Server

-Library - db_pdo.inc for database transactions
+Library - <a href="https://github.com/niravmadariya/sharepay-api/blob/master/php/db_pdo.inc">db_pdo.inc</a> from <a href="https://github.com/bevhost/phplib/blob/master/inc/db_pdo.inc">db_pdo.inc</a> for database transactions

 ## Building the Project